-September 2012 we visited the beach several times.
+September 2012: we visited the beach several times.
 Care needed to be taken as a recent storm had washed some of the road away.
-Leave the car park and walk back a few metres, then take the left path down the hill.
+Leave the car park and walk back a few metres, then take the RIGHT path down the hill.
 The storm and some recent works had made this track very difficult.
 On reaching the main beach turn to look right, you will see the adjoining shingle cove behind a rocky outcrop.
 This can be reached by wading through waist-deep clear water.
-Past the large rocky outcrop there is an area where you can bare all and enjoy.
+Past the outcrop there is an area where you can bare all and enjoy.
 We took plenty of supplies for the day and enjoyed totally unspoiled lunches and fantastically 'dreamy' afternoons.
 Hope it remains the same.

 June 2015- Fantastic small beach!
 100% nudists!

-June-September 2013 - Exhibitionist couples having sex.
+June-September 2013 - Exhibitionist couples having fun.

 August 2014 - Some naturist couples and singles.
 Not very good beach, but very clean sea.
 Quiet place for first experience or relax time.